-Email Test for SPAM: Everything You Need to Know
+Email Spam Test in 2024: Everything You Need to Know to Avoid It

-Email Test for SPAM: Everything You Need to Know
+Email Spam Test in 2024: Everything You Need to Know to Avoid It

 When you send mass cold emails, it’s important to make sure they are not going straight to the SPAM folder.
 There are a lot of reasons for that – your message might be too long, include excessive images or links, contain “trigger” words, have been marked as SPAM by the recipients, or your email address might be on a blacklist.